L. J. Hoes: Houston Astros

-Return to Baltimore
+Baltimore Orioles (second stint)

-After the 2015 season, Hoes was designated for assignment by the Astros, and later traded to the Orioles for cash considerations.
+After the 2015 season, Hoes was designated for assignment by the Astros, and later traded to the Baltimore Orioles in exchange for cash considerations.
 On January 26, 2016, Hoes was designated for assignment by Baltimore to make room for Efren Navarro on the 40-man roster.
-He was sent outright to the Norfolk Tides, the Orioles AAA affiliate, on February 4, 2016.
-He became a free agent on November 7, 2016.
-On February 24, 2017, he was suspended for 50 games for a second positive drug test and was then released by the Norfolk Tides.
+He was sent outright to the Norfolk Tides, the Orioles Triple-A affiliate, on February 4, 2016.
+Playing in 102 games for the Norfolk Tides, Hoes slashed .242/.318/.331 with 6 home runs, 33 RBI, and 8 stolen bases.
+He became a free agent following the season on November 7.
+On February 24, 2017, he was suspended for 50 games for a second positive drug test and was then released by Norfolk.

 Southern Maryland Blue Crabs

 On June 23, 2017, Hoes signed with the Southern Maryland Blue Crabs of the Atlantic League of Professional Baseball.
 He became a free agent after the 2017 season.
+In 67 games he hit .312/.382/.402 with 3 home runs, 30 RBIs and 6 stolen bases.

-Third stint with Orioles
+Baltimore Orioles (third stint)

-On July 14, 2018, Hoes signed a minor league deal with the Baltimore Orioles.
-He elected free agency on November 2, 2018.
+On July 14, 2018, Hoes signed a minor league contract with the Baltimore Orioles.
+He did not appear for the organization and elected free agency following the season on November 2.